-Therapists are trained to help people to deal with mental health disorders, problem behaviors, and life issues.
-Compulsive spending is one of the many issues that a licensed therapist can help with.
+Therapists are trained to help people deal with mental health disorders, problem behaviors, and life issues.
+Compulsive spending is one of the many issues that a licensed therapist may support you with.

-A therapist will work with you to determine what is going on in your life that leads to compulsive or problematic spending.
-Together you'll identify situations and emotions that lead to the behavior you want to change.
-There may be bigger problems like self-esteem and other issues that will be uncovered and need to be addressed to support your efforts to change your spending habits.
+Often, compulsive spending is a symptom of a problem rather than the root.
+A therapist may work with you to determine what is going on in your life that leads to compulsive or problematic spending.
+Together you may identify situations and emotions that lead to the behavior you want to change.
+There may be self-esteem concerns or other issues that can be uncovered and addressed to support your efforts to change your spending habits.

 How Can I Change My Shopping Habits?

 Changing your shopping habits may involve taking an introspective look at your needs and wants.
 It may be beneficial to figure out what you need and which items are a luxury.

 Your therapist may have you create a budget for yourself.
 Budgeting your money responsibly may help to ensure that you stay within reasonable parameters while spending your money.

 Online or in-person window shopping may lead to unplanned spending.
 Many compulsive purchases are made online because online shopping can feel exciting.
 You might use a program on your device that blocks you from viewing specific sites while working on your shopping behaviors and urges.

 A 48-hour rule may be helpful when trying to change spending habits.
 When you desire something, wait 48 hours before deciding whether to purchase it.
 This period could give you time to consider whether the purchase is healthy.
 If you don't remember it in 48 hours, it could be that the purchase wasn't necessary.